cloudflare/cloudflare-docs/content/pages/functions/bindings.md

 {{</tab>}}
 {{</tabs>}}

-### Interact with Workers AI locally

-You can iadd a Workers AI binding locally via a `wrangler.toml` file and then interact with it by running `wrangler pages dev`.
-Refer to [Wrangler configuration](/pages/functions/wrangler-configuration/#workers-ai) for more information.
+#### Local development

+{{<Aside type="warning">}}

+Pages supports Workers AI in local development.
+However, the binding will use remote resources counting against usage limits.

+{{</Aside>}}

+If you set up your binding via `wrangler.toml`, you can run `wrangler pages dev` and interact as outlined in the section above.

 ## Service bindings

 [Service bindings](/workers/runtime-apis/bindings/service-bindings/) enable you to call a Worker from within your Pages Function.

+### Set your binding via the dashboard

 To add a service binding to your Pages Function:

 1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com) and select your account.
 2. In **Account Home**, select **Workers & Pages**.